basho/machi/prototype/tango/README.md

 platforms, but sorry, I haven't tested it.

 Use `make` and `make test` to compile and run unit tests.
+Note that the Makefile assumes that the rebar utility is available somewhere in your path.

 ## Data types implemented